-The U.S. Department of Energy (DOE) [https://www.energy.gov/] is responsible for protecting the health and safety of DOE workers, contractors, and subcontractors.
+The U.S. Department of Energy (DOE) is responsible for protecting the health and safety of DOE workers, contractors, and subcontractors.
 The Office of Environment, Health, Safety and Security (EHSS) provides the federal-level leadership and strategic vision necessary to establish clear expectations for health, safety, environment, and security programs.
-In support of this mission, the Office of Health and Safety (EHSS-10) [https://www.energy.gov/ehss/health-and-safety] collects, analyzes, and disseminates data and performance indicators, such as beryllium health and exposure information for individuals potentially at risk for chronic beryllium disease due to their work at DOE facilities.
+In support of this mission, the Office of Health and Safety (EHSS-10) collects, analyzes, and disseminates data and performance indicators, such as beryllium health and exposure information for individuals potentially at risk for chronic beryllium disease due to their work at DOE facilities.

-The DOE Beryllium-Associated Worker Registry (BAWR) is a complex-wide internal program to help DOE conduct and improve its Chronic Beryllium Disease Prevention Program (CBDPP), the purpose of which is to protect workers from the adverse health effects of exposure to beryllium.
-The U.S. Code of Federal Regulations (CFR) Title 10, part 850 Chronic Beryllium Disease Prevention Program (10 CFR 850) [https://www.energy.gov/ehss/chronic-beryllium-disease-prevention-program-10-cfr-850] requires DOE sites to inventory and assess beryllium exposure hazards and transmit all records generated as required by this rule to DOE.
-Established in 2002, the BAWR is the repository for these data and contains information from more than 30 DOE facility reporting organizations, both active and inactive.
+The DOE Beryllium-Associated Worker Registry (BAWR) is a complex-wide internal program established to help DOE conduct and improve its Chronic Beryllium Disease Prevention Program (CBDPP), the purpose of which is to protect workers from the adverse health effects of exposure to beryllium.
+The U.S. Code of Federal Regulations (CFR) Title 10, part 850 Chronic Beryllium Disease Prevention Program (10 CFR 850) requires DOE sites to inventory and assess beryllium exposure hazards and transmit all records generated as required by this rule to DOE.
+Established in Calendar Year 2002 (CY2002), the BAWR is the repository for these data and contains information from more than 30 DOE facility reporting organizations, both active and inactive.
 Data from the BAWR and the annual summary reports were included in the Federal Register on June 7, 2016, in support of proposed amendments to 10 CFR 850.
 These recent proposed changes to the rule, reflecting DOE's goals to achieve aggressive reduction and minimization of worker exposures to airborne beryllium, will further strengthen the current CBDPP, worker protection programs, and reporting of affected workers.